Power-Components/powergrid-doc/docs/get-started/code-examples.md

 # Code Examples

-The PowerGrid team has prepared various examples demonstrating PowerGrid v5 features in a Livewire 11 application with Livewire v3.
+The PowerGrid team has prepared various examples demonstrating PowerGrid v5 features in a Laravel 11 application with Livewire v3.

 These resources are aimed at helping the user get up and running as fast as possible, and also allow everyone to stay up-to-date with the latest PowerGrid features.